 Afterward, if the differential pressure gauges show readings that are significantly lower than the initial factory settings, there may be an obstruction or the filters may need to be changed.
+Operating the unit with dirty filters will reduce the performance of the unit.
+Never operate the unit without filters as this may damage the desiccant rotor.

-4.1.4 Reactivation Air Proving Switch
+4.5 Reactivation Air Proving Switch

-A Reactivation Air Proving Switch (S-14) is provided as a safety feature.
+A Reactivation Air Proving Switch (S14) is provided as a safety feature.
 The reactivation heater is interlocked by the reactivation air proving switch.
 The switch contacts close when there is sufficient reactivation airflow.
 The switch contacts will open upon loss of reactivation airflow, deenergizing the reactivation heater.
 When the airflow problem is corrected, the heater will automatically resume normal operation.

-4.1.5 Test Ports
+4.6 Test Ports